Alb

 As a simple derivative of ordinary first-century clothing, the alb was adopted very early by Christians, and especially by the clergy for the Eucharistic liturgy.
-In early Medieval Europe it was also normally worn by secular clergy in non-liturgical contexts.
+In early-medieval Europe secular clergy also normally wore the alb in non-liturgical contexts.

-Nowadays, the alb is the common vestment for all ministers at Mass, both clerics and laypersons, and is worn over the cassock, but underneath any other special vestments, such as the stole, dalmatic or chasuble.
+Nowadays, the alb is the common vestment for all ministers, both clerics and laypersons (acolytes and lectors), at Mass.
+It is worn over the cassock, but underneath any other special vestments, such as the stole, dalmatic or chasuble.
 If the alb does not completely cover the collar, an amice is often worn underneath the alb.
-The shortening of the alb has given rise to the surplice, and its cousin the rochet, worn by canons and bishops.
-Post-Tridentine albs often were made with liturgical lace.
-Since then, this detail has fallen out of style, except in parts of the Anglo-Catholic movement and some very traditional Arab Catholic parishes.
+Shortening of the alb has given rise to the surplice, and to its cousin the rochet, worn by canons and bishops.
+Following the Council of Trent (1545-1563), post-Tridentine albs often featured liturgical lace.
+Since then, this detail has fallen out of style, except in parts of the Anglo-Catholic movement and in some very traditional Arab Catholic parishes.